All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 And he's been unable to make the transition from candidate to president.

-Now the reason people are buying this because uh a lot of people think the liberals live and die by polls.
+Now, the reason people are buying this, because a lot of people think the liberals live and die by polls.

-If you go against a polls, you're crazy.
+If you go against the polls, you're crazy.

-This is a this is a a piece by Roger Simon attempting to give a huge bunch of attaboys to Obama.
+This is a piece by Roger Simon attempting to give a huge bunch of attaboys to Obama.

 There's one problem, Mr. Simon.